gboeing/ppd430/syllabus/readme.md

 # Academic Conduct and Support

-## Classroom Values
+## Classroom Norms

 Our classroom adheres to four central norms of professionalism:

   - We respect others' opinions, but defer to facts.
   - We give honest criticism, but keep it constructive and courteous.
-  - We alone are responsible for our own actions, which we alone choose.
+  - We alone are responsible for our own actions.
-  - We adhere to the syllabus, so the squeaky wheel does not get an advantage over their peers.
+  - We adhere to the syllabus, so the squeaky wheel does not gain an advantage over their peers.

-## Accommodations and Extensions
+## Accommodations

-USC welcomes students with disabilities into all of the University's educational programs.
+USC welcomes students with disabilities into all of the University’s educational programs.
 The Office of Student Accessibility Services (OSAS) is responsible for the determination of appropriate accommodations for students who encounter disability-related barriers.
 Once a student has completed the OSAS process (registration, initial appointment, and submitted documentation) and accommodations are determined to be reasonable and appropriate, a Letter of Accommodation (LOA) will be available to generate for each course.
 The LOA must be given to each course instructor by the student and followed up with a discussion.
 This should be done as early in the semester as possible as accommodations are not retroactive.
-More information can be found at OSAS's [web site](https://osas.usc.edu/).
-You may contact OSAS at (213) 740-0776 or via email at osasfrontdesk@usc.edu.
+More information can be found at https://osas.usc.edu/.
+You may contact OSAS at (213) 740-0776 or osasfrontdesk@usc.edu.

-To maintain fairness and equity for all students, extensions to due dates are only granted in accordance with official LOAs.
-If you need to request a *one-time emergency* extension (e.g., due to a major illness requiring hospitalization or due to a death in the family) you must do the following proactively *prior to its due date*: 1) provide written documentation, such as an official doctor's note, demonstrating that you are unable to complete the assignment by its due date and 2) work out an extension with the instructor prior to the official due date.
+To maintain fairness and equity for all students, exceptions to syllabus policies are only granted in accordance with official LOAs.
 There are no retroactive accommodations negotiable after deadlines.
-Note that there is no accommodation for personal travel: it's the student's responsibility to know the school schedule before they book travel and to adjust the travel dates as needed.
+There is no accommodation for travel: it's the student's responsibility to know the school schedule before they book travel and to adjust travel dates as needed.
 Course content and classroom discussion may deal with topics that you find difficult or upsetting but are relevant to the course.
 It is your responsibility to review the syllabus to be aware of upcoming content so you can prepare for it adequately.
 Contact OSAS for an LOA if you require an accommodation.

+## Plagiarism and AI

+Review the student handbook for expectations on academic integrity and understand what constitutes [plagiarism](https://apastyle.apa.org/style-grammar-guidelines/citations/plagiarism).
+Do not reproduce any words, images, code, or other content created by another author (including AI) without quote marks and citation.
+If you instead refer to their ideas in your own words, you must cite them to make it clear whose ideas you're referring to.
+Content generated from AI or similar tools including ChatGPT and Google Translate may be submitted in this course (except where expressly prohibited) in accordance with the preceding plagiarism guidelines.
+You are solely responsible for any submitted content: false claims and fake references, regardless of their origin, are academic integrity violations, so review all content carefully before submission.

 ## Academic Conduct

-Recording a university class in any form is forbidden without the express permission of the instructor and announcement to the class, or unless conducted pursuant to an OSAS accommodation.
+Recording a university class in any form (including photography, video, and audio) is forbidden without the express permission of the instructor and announcement to the class, or unless conducted pursuant to an OSAS accommodation.
 Recording can inhibit free discussion in the future, and thus infringe on the academic freedom of other students as well as the instructor.
 Distribution or use of notes, recordings, exams, or other intellectual property based on university classes or lectures for purposes other than individual or group study is forbidden without the express permission of the instructor.
 This includes but is not limited to providing materials for distribution by services publishing course materials.
 This restriction on unauthorized use also applies to all information which had been distributed to students or in any way had been displayed for use in relationship to the class, whether obtained in class, via email, on the internet, or via any other media.
 Refer to the USC Student Handbook for further details.

 The University of Southern California is foremost a learning community committed to fostering successful scholars and researchers dedicated to the pursuit of knowledge and the transmission of ideas.
-Academic misconduct is in contrast to the university's mission to educate students through a broad array of first-rank academic, professional, and extracurricular programs and includes any act of dishonesty in the submission of academic work (either in draft or final form).
+Academic misconduct is contrary to this fundamental mission and includes any act of dishonesty in the submission of academic work (either in draft or final form), as well as cheating, plagiarism, fabrication (e.g., falsifying data), knowingly assisting others in acts of academic dishonesty, and any act that gains or is intended to gain an unfair academic advantage.
+Students are expected to uphold the highest standards of academic integrity in all coursework.

-This course will follow the expectations for academic integrity as stated in the USC Student Handbook.
+This course follows the expectations for academic integrity as stated in the USC Student Handbook.
 All students are expected to submit assignments that are original work and prepared specifically for the course/section in this academic term.
-You may not submit work written by others or "recycle" work prepared for other courses without obtaining written permission from the instructor(s).
-Students suspected of engaging in academic misconduct will be reported to the Office of Academic Integrity.
-Other violations of academic misconduct include, but are not limited to, cheating, plagiarism, fabrication (e.g., falsifying data), knowingly assisting others in acts of academic dishonesty, and any act that gains or is intended to gain an unfair academic advantage.
-The impact of academic dishonesty is far-reaching and is considered a serious offense against the university and could result in outcomes such as failure on the assignment, failure in the course, suspension, or even expulsion from the university.
-For more information about academic integrity see the student handbook or the Office of Academic Integrity's website, and university policies on Research and Scholarship Misconduct.
+Students may not submit work written by others or "recycle" work prepared for other courses without obtaining written permission from the instructor(s).
+Students suspected of academic misconduct will be reported to the Office of Academic Integrity.
+Academic dishonesty has a far-reaching impact and is considered a serious offense against the university.
+Violations will result in a grade penalty, such as a failing grade on the assignment or in the course, and disciplinary action from the university, such as suspension or expulsion.
+For more information about academic integrity see the Student Handbook, the Office of Academic Integrity's website, and university policies on Research and Scholarship Misconduct.

-Make sure you review the student handbook for expectations on academic integrity and never commit [plagiarism](https://apastyle.apa.org/style-grammar-guidelines/citations/plagiarism).
-It is serious academic misconduct.
-In all your assignments, make sure you do not copy/paste any words, images, code, or other content written by another author (including the author of the piece to which you are responding) without quote marks and citation.
-If you use someone else's words, you must always use *quote* marks and *cite* them.
-If you refer to their ideas in your own words, you must *cite* them to make it clear whose ideas you're referring to.
-In a reading response, citing the reading's author inline is sufficient for us to understand the citation.
-In other contexts, use a formal reference to make your citation clear.

-Content generated from AI, machine learning, or similar algorithmic tools including Chat-GPT and Google Translate cannot be submitted in this course.
-A violation of this policy constitutes academic misconduct.

 ## Support Systems

+Student Financial Aid and Satisfactory Academic Progress: To be eligible for certain kinds of financial aid, students are required to maintain Satisfactory Academic Progress (SAP) toward their degree objectives.
+Visit the Financial Aid Office webpage for undergraduate- and graduate-level SAP eligibility requirements and the appeals process.

-Counseling and Mental Health - (213) 740-9355 – 24/7 on call, Free and confidential mental health treatment for students, including short-term psychotherapy, group counseling, stress fitness workshops, and crisis intervention.
+Counseling and Mental Health - (213) 740-9355 - 24/7 on call.
+Free and confidential mental health treatment for students, including short-term psychotherapy, group counseling, stress fitness workshops, and crisis intervention.

-988 Suicide and Crisis Lifeline - 988 for both calls and text messages – 24/7 on call, The 988 Suicide and Crisis Lifeline (formerly known as the National Suicide Prevention Lifeline) provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week, across the United States.
-The Lifeline is comprised of a national network of over 200 local crisis centers, combining custom local care and resources with national standards and best practices.
+988 Suicide and Crisis Lifeline - 988 for both calls and text messages - 24/7 on call.
+The 988 Suicide and Crisis Lifeline (formerly known as the National Suicide Prevention Lifeline) provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week, across the United States.
+The Lifeline consists of a national network of over 200 local crisis centers, combining custom local care and resources with national standards and best practices.
 The new, shorter phone number makes it easier for people to remember and access mental health crisis services (though the previous 1 (800) 273-8255 number will continue to function indefinitely) and represents a continued commitment to those in crisis.

-Relationship and Sexual Violence Prevention Services (RSVP) - (213) 740-9355(WELL) – 24/7 on call, Free and confidential therapy services, workshops, and training for situations related to gender- and power-based harm (including sexual assault, intimate partner violence, and stalking).
+CARE-SC: Confidential Advocacy, Resources, and Education Support Center - (213) 740-9355(WELL) - 24/7/365 on call.
+Confidential advocates, prevention educators, and professional counseling teams work to promote a universal culture of consent, as well as prevent and respond to sexual assault, intimate partner violence, stalking, or other relationship harm.
+Services available to all USC students at no cost.

-Office for Equity, Equal Opportunity, and Title IX (EEO-TIX) - (213) 740-5086, Information about how to get help or help someone affected by harassment or discrimination, rights of protected classes, reporting options, and additional resources for students, faculty, staff, visitors, and applicants.
+Office of Civil Rights Compliance - (213) 740-5086.
+Information about how to get help or help someone affected by harassment, discrimination, retaliation on the basis of a protected characteristic, rights of protected classes, reporting options, and additional resources for students, faculty, staff, visitors, and applicants.

-Reporting Incidents of Bias or Harassment - (213) 740-5086 or (213) 821-8298, Avenue to report incidents of bias, hate crimes, and microaggressions to the Office for Equity, Equal Opportunity, and Title for appropriate investigation, supportive measures, and response.

-The Office of Student Accessibility Services (OSAS) - (213) 740-0776, OSAS ensures equal access for students with disabilities through providing academic accommodations and auxiliary aids in accordance with federal laws and university policy.
+USC Report & Response - (213) 740-2500.
+The USC Report & Response website is the university's central reporting portal for concerns arising in the academic space or workplace.
+All concerns will be assessed and referred to the appropriate university office for resolution.
+Any questions about USC Report & Response or reporting, in general, can be referred to the Office of Professionalism and Ethics at ope@usc.edu.

-USC Campus Support and Intervention - (213) 740-0411, Assists students and families in resolving complex personal, financial, and academic issues adversely affecting their success as a student.
+USC Campus Support and Intervention - (213) 740-0411.
+Focuses on student success by assisting students in navigating and resolving complex issues through problem solving, presenting options, and connecting to resources.

-Diversity, Equity and Inclusion - (213) 740-2101, Information on events, programs and training, the Provost's Diversity and Inclusion Council, Diversity Liaisons for each academic school, chronology, participation, and various resources for students.

-USC Emergency - UPC: (213) 740-4321, HSC: (323) 442-1000 – 24/7 on call, Emergency assistance and avenue to report a crime.
+USC Emergency Information.
 Latest updates regarding safety, including ways in which instruction will be continued if an officially declared emergency makes travel to campus infeasible.

-USC Department of Public Safety - UPC: (213) 740-6000, HSC: (323) 442-1200 – 24/7 on call, Non-emergency assistance or information.
+USC Department of Public Safety.
+For 24 hour emergency assistance or to report a crime: UPC: (213) 740-4321, HSC: (323)-442-1000.
+For 24 hour non-emergency assistance or information: UPC: (213) 740-6000, HSC: 323-442-1200.

-Office of the Ombuds - (213) 821-9556 (UPC) / (323-442-0382 (HSC), A safe and confidential place to share your USC-related issues with a University Ombuds who will work with you to explore options or paths to manage your concern.
+Office of the Ombuds - (213) 821-9556 (UPC) / (323-442-0382 (HSC).
+A safe and confidential place to share your USC-related issues with a University Ombuds who will work with you to explore options or paths to manage your concern.

-Occupational Therapy Faculty Practice - (323) 442-2850 or otfp@med.usc.edu, Confidential Lifestyle Redesign services for USC students to support health promoting habits and routines that enhance quality of life and academic performance.
+Occupational Therapy Faculty Practice - (323) 442-2850 or otfp@med.usc.edu. ​Confidential Lifestyle Redesign services for USC students to support health promoting habits and routines that enhance quality of life and academic performance.